Kevin Farrell: Priesthood

-Farrell was ordained to the priesthood for the Legionaries of Christ by Cardinal Eduardo Pironio in Rome at Our Lady of Guadalupe Basilica on 24 December 1978.
+Farrell was ordained to the priesthood for the Legionaries of Christ by Cardinal Eduardo Pironio in Rome at the Basilica of Our Lady of Guadalupe and Saint Philip the Martyr on 24 December 1978.
 After his ordination, Farrell served as a chaplain at the University of Monterrey in Monterrey, Mexico, where he also conducted seminars in bioethics and social ethics.

 In the early 1980s, Farrell left the Legionaries to be incardinated in the Archdiocese of Washington in the United States.
 In 1984, Farrell was assigned as an associate pastor at St. Peter's Parish in Olney, Maryland.
 He also served at St. Bartholomew Parish in Bethesda, Maryland, and at St. Thomas the Apostle Parish in Washington, D.C.
 In 1985, Farrell was appointed director of the archdiocesan Spanish Catholic Center.

 Farrell became acting director of Catholic Charities in the archdiocese in 1988, and served as secretary for financial affairs from 1989 to 2001.
 The Vatican raised him to the rank of monsignor in 1995.
 In 2001, Farrell was named vicar general for the archdiocese and pastor of Annunciation Parish in Washington.